moritz-schuessler/password-generator/README.md

 # Password Generator

-This Repository contains a Project where I develeoped a Password-Generator to create random Passwords.
-This Password Generator has options to toggle characters and change the length in the Web App.
+This Repository contains a Project where I developed a password generator to create random passwords.
+This password generator has options to toggle characters and change the length of the password.

 This Password Generator was built using Svelte and Vite.